Do Medical Alert Systems Require A Landline ?

 Since starting this blog, I have been talking to a lot of people about medical alert systems, and the vast majority thought that you need a landline.
 I have to admit, I did too when we first looked with my mom.

-In-home medical alert systems traditionally used landlines, but some use wireless and cellular networks.
+- In-home medical alert systems can use wireless and cellular networks, as well as landlines

-So what is a cellular in-home medical alert system?
+What is a cellular network in-home medical alert system ?

-The cellular medical alert systems work in almost the same way as a landline medical alert systems, except for the fact that it uses a wireless cellular/mobile connection.
+The cellular network medical alert systems work in almost the same way as a landline medical alert systems, except for the fact they use a wireless cellular/mobile connection.

 The system uses the cellular/mobile network exactly in the same way as your cell/mobile phone.